Skip to main content

 Magnetic energy stored in a Inductor

 Since this induced voltage is parallel to the inductor coil, it decays by converting it to heat across the coil resistance.
-In that process, the coil generates a magnetic field again due to the flow of decaying current through the coils, which results in electromagnetic interference in the radio operation and sparking across open contacts.
+During this process, the coil generates a magnetic field again due to the flow of decaying current through the coil, which results in electromagnetic interference during radio operation and sparking across open contacts.

 An affiliate link